EroAxe/Ero-s-Arrowlay/README.md

 # Ero's Arrowlay
-A Overlay for Twitch that allows viewers to Click your screen in real time.
+An Interactive Stream Overlay utilizing the Heat Twitch Extension to allow your viewers to place arrows around your screen.
+Whether that's to mess with you, or just to point something out, since the arrow is on *your* screen.